upendar9999/devTinder-web/README.md

 - Get the feed and add the feed in th store
 - build the user card on feed

+- Edit Profile Feature
+- Show Toast Message on save of profile
+- See all my connections

 Body
     NavBar
     Route=/  => Feed